 Cloud events are things that happen in your cloud environment.
 These might be things like changes to data in a database, files added to a storage system, or a new virtual machine instance being created.

 Events occur whether or not you choose to respond to them.
 You create a response to an event with a trigger.
 A trigger is a declaration that you are interested in a certain event or set of events.
 Binding a function to a trigger allows you to capture and act on events.
-For more information on creating triggers and associating them with your functions, see Events and Triggers.
+For more information on creating triggers and associating them with your functions, see Cloud Functions triggers.

 Cloud Functions removes the work of managing servers, configuring software, updating frameworks, and patching operating systems.
 The software and infrastructure are fully managed by Google so that you just add code.
 Furthermore, provisioning of resources happens automatically in response to events.
 This means that a function can scale from a few invocations a day to many millions of invocations without any work from you.

-Asynchronous workloads like lightweight ETL, or cloud automations such as triggering application builds now no longer need their own server and a developer to wire it up.
+Asynchronous workloads (such as lightweight ETL) or cloud automations (such as triggering application builds) now no longer need their own server or a developer to manually manage them.
 You simply deploy a function bound to the event you want and you're done.